amal-bostaks/timer/README.md

 # timer
-A basic website that helps you set a tmer
+Before installing make sure you have a browser better than internet explorer